Gpizatto/FlappyBirdProject/README.md

 Project Flappy Bird
-Project of The game Flappy Bird with JS, CSS and HTML
+Project of The game  with JS, CSS and HTML